software-research-llc/spacenet5/README.md

-# SpaceNet5 and xView2 competition code (generates solutions for two specific semantic segmentation and object classification tasks)
+# SpaceNet5 and xView2 competition code

 Code used when competing in the SpaceNet5 and Xview2 challenges; chronological order was SpaceNet5 first, and that code was modified for Xview2 afterward.
 See individual commits if desired, as the resulting code in the master branch is Xview2-specific and there are no releases (code was meant for internal use only).

+i.e. this repo houses code that generates solutions for two specific semantic segmentation and object classification tasks.

 ## Xview2 challenge summary
 Xview2, sponsored by the Defense Innovation Unit, sought an automated method of identifying